Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 Najib’s ruling Barisan Nasional (BN) coalition is seen as likely to win due to an electoral system that critics say is heavily stacked in their favour, but analysts predict the government will lose the popular vote for the second consecutive election.

-Under the Malaysian system, a simple majority of MPs in parliament is required for victory, rather than the popular vote.
+Critics have accused BN of gerrymandering with a redrawing of electoral boundaries that created constituencies more likely to back them, while activists have alleged irregularities in the electoral roll, including dead people appearing on the list.

+Malaysian elections have long been plagued by allegations of fraud and as voting got underway, both opposition leaders and senior BN members claimed their phones had been jammed by spam calls in an attempt to stop them communicating with their teams.

-The race is expected to be tight however.
+The race is expected to be tight.
 The opposition alliance has gained ground in recent weeks as Mahathir, who ruled with an iron fist for 22 years, has chipped away at the government’s key support base, the Muslim Malay majority.

-Long queues were forming at voting centres across the country, which opened at 8:00 am (0000 GMT).
+Long queues formed at voting centres across the country, which opened at 8:00 am (0000 GMT).
 They were due to close at 5:00 pm (0900 GMT) with results expected late Wednesday or in the early hours of Thursday.

-Lim Kok Tong, a 43-year-old voter in the capital Kuala Lumpur, said he was “hoping for change”.

-“When governments realise that they can be replaced, they will be attentive to their citizens,” said the voter from the country’s sizeable ethnic Chinese minority, who typically support the opposition.
+Mahathir cast his ballot alongside his wife in the northern city of Alor Setar, his birthplace, with a huge crowd turning out to greet them.

+“I am confident of winning,” he told reporters.
+“I feel very good, I am confident unless Najib cheats.”

 – Under pressure –